To prevent stroke rehab from getting boring, it’s helpful to find fun activities for stroke patients to do at home.

 - Sing along to music.
 Music therapy is healing for the brain during stroke recovery.
 Listening to your favorite songs can be fun; but it’s even more therapeutic when you sing along.

 - Leaf collecting and pressing.
 Don’t live by the beach?
-Visit a nearby nature sanctuary and collect interesting leafs.
+Visit a nearby park or nature sanctuary and collect interesting leafs.
 Then, sandwich them between book pages for preservation, and add them to your scrapbook.

 - Calligraphy.
 This is an advanced activity for stroke patients because it requires a steady hand.
 But the more you practice, the better you’ll get!